Physics and Materials

 Description of Major

 Materials discovery and characterization is one of the drivers of experimental condensed matter physics.
-In the past this process has led to rapid development of materials-based technologies that are ubiquitous in our lives today (examples include smart phones, electric vehicles, and renewable energy technologies).
+In the past this process has led to rapid development of materials-based technologies that are ubiquitous in our lives today, including smart phones, electric vehicles, and renewable energy technologies).
 With the ability to grow and measure high quality materials, leading to a better understanding of the physics that they host, we can begin to see a future in which “materials by design” becomes possible.
 Paramount to that future is the education of the next generation of material growers and measurers, which has been identified as a national need by the National Academies of Sciences in the 2009 report “Frontiers in Crystalline Matter: From Discovery to Technology” (recommendation 3).

-A major in Physics and Materials (P&M) will help to prepare the materials workforce of tomorrow in order to meet the future demand for advanced materials for both scientific research and industrial applications.
+A major in Physics and Materials will help to prepare the materials workforce of tomorrow in order to meet the future demand for advanced materials for both scientific research and industrial applications.
 In addition, FSU has committed resources to the graduate program in Materials Science and Engineering, and this is a natural next step, especially since it will also provide students with specialized skills and knowledge for materials-related careers right out of college.

 The FSU Physics Department also offers majors in: Physics, Physics and Astrophysics, Physical Science, and Physical Science/FSU-Teach.